Ali Valiyev: Biography

 He studied in Shusha Public School (1923), Baku Central Public Council School (1924–25) and lecturers group.
 He entered to the history and community faculty of Azerbaijan State Pedagogical Institute in 1928.
 His stories have been published in "Revolution and culture", "Assault", "In the literature front" and other newspapers and magazines.
 In 1930 he was appointed chief of the publicity and agitation department of Aghdam region party committee and editor of "Kolxoz sədası" newspaper.
 He has worked actively on party field in Lachin, Gubadli regions and Naxchivan province, at the same time he was responsible editor of "East door" and "Soviet Kurdustan" newspapers until 1937.
 In 1942-43 he worked in chargeable positions in Azerbaijan Art Workers Union, Baku region Executive Committee.
-Hence he worked as deputy editor and liable editor in "Communist" newspaper.
+Additionally, he worked as deputy editor and liable editor in "Communist" newspaper.
 For a time he worked as responsible secretary in Writers Union and as chargeable editor in "Azerbaijan" magazine and he engaged with literature till the end of his life.